 How your pension is paid to your chosen recipients will depend on their circumstances and relationship to you.

+A reversionary beneficiary is the person who will receive the balance of your death benefit as an income stream.
 Only spouses, certain children and dependants are eligible to become reversionary beneficiaries.
 A child can only be a reversionary beneficiary if they are:

-- under the age of 18
+- under the age of 18;

-- aged 18–25 and financially dependent, or
+- aged 18–25 and financially dependent; or

 - have a disability as outlined in the Disability Services Act.

 If your reversionary beneficiary is a child, they can only receive your pension as an income stream until they turn 25, at which point they must convert the remaining pension into a tax-free lump sum, unless they suffer from a disability.

 You can only nominate one person as a reversionary beneficiary.
 A valid reversionary beneficiary nomination is binding on Media Super.

 During the pension application process, you will be asked to nominate your beneficiary when completing the application form.
 If you wish to make a reversionary nomination you must make it at this time.

 You can change your beneficiaries at any time: